 - A reduction of costs attributable to the restructuring actions initiated in the fourth quarter of fiscal 2020 and continuing through fiscal 2021.
-This included the rationalization of our Canadian marketing organization in April 2020, and a reduction in (i) creative design, brand insights and product marketing and advertising campaign costs in preparation for the launch of our Canadian branch of our Canadian market. - With measures established to contain the spread of COVID-19, we delayed or cancelled various product and brand marketing initiatives across our business, and incurred reduced travel costs associated with restrictions aimed at controlling the spread of COVID-19. - The above factors were partially offset by (i) higher compensation costs and increased brand and advertisement agency spending in support of our United States CBD business, particularly with respect to the launch of the Martha Stewart CBD product line, CBD beverages and vape products; and (ii) an increase in sponsorship fees relating to BioSteel's partnership deals with National Basketball Association teams and players, and promotional and sales and marketing staff compensation costs supporting BioSteel's launch of ready-to-drink beverages across the United States through their distribution network.
+This included the rationalization of our Canadian marketing organization in April 2020, and a reduction in (i) creative design, brand insights and product marketing and advertising campaign costs in preparation for the launch of our Canadias 2.0 portfolio of products; and (ii) staffing costs associated with servicing our Canadian market. - With measures established to contain the spread of COVID-19, we delayed or cancelled various product and brand marketing initiatives across our business, and incurred reduced travel costs associated with restrictions aimed at controlling the spread of COVID-19. - The above factors were partially offset by (i) higher compensation costs and increased brand and advertisement agency spending in support of our United States CBD business, particularly with respect to the launch of the Martha Stewart CBD product line, CBD beverages and vape products; and (ii) an increase in sponsorship fees relating to BioSteel's partnership deals with National Basketball Association teams and players, and promotional and sales and marketing staff compensation costs supporting BioSteel's launch of ready-to-drink beverages across the United States through their distribution network.